-With Dr Ruth Schwarzenbock, PhD Science of Education
+eLearning Feedback with Dr Ruth Schwarzenbock, PhD Science of Education

 “Well done!” and “try again!” are the most commonly used forms of feedback, but what do they really teach your learners?
 According to science (Gibbs and Simpson, 2004), approximately diddly squat.
+So what does that mean for eLearning feedback?

 Often overlooked, feedback is actually one of the most powerful tools in elearning.
 It helps the student understand the subject at hand and gives clear guidance on how learning can be improved.
 In order to use new technologies to teach effectively, we need to incorporate constructive feedback like we would in real life.
 Nothing says “try again” like the car you just tried to repair not starting.
 More importantly, however, we need to first understand the mechanisms of constructive feedback in order to take learning outcomes and retainment to the next level.
 Here are just a few ideas that can be used to create powerful feedback with high impact in your elearning.